 Worthington City Service crews are prepped and ready to take on snow or ice when the winter weather arrives.
-Trucks will pre-treat many of the main roads with a liquid brine solution which is applied before the snow falls to help eliminate ice.
-The photo shows one lane on Worthington Galena Road with the brine treatment on the right, and without the treatment on the left.
+Trucks will pre-treat many of the main roads with a liquid brine solution applied before the snow falls to help eliminate ice.
+The photo below shows the right lane on Worthington Galena Road with the brine treatment and the left lane without the treatment.

 - Avoid shoveling snow into the street.
 Shoveling snow from your driveway into a street that has already been cleared may create safety hazards.
 Shoveling snow from your driveway into a street that has not been cleared will result in the snow being pushed back into your driveway by the plow.

 - When conditions exist that require snow plowing or salting, please move vehicles off the street.
 This greatly assists service crews in their efforts to keep streets safe and clear.